sserver224/XInput-Bass-Vibrator/README.md

 If there is latency in the vibrations when using wired headphones/speakers, try playing audio through a Bluetooth audio device to "lag" the sound a bit so it syncs up with the vibrations.

-If the controller does not output power source information (like a battery) but is connected, the status indicator will show "Connected*".
+If the controller does not output power source information (like a battery) but is connected, the status indicator will show "Critical".

 OBS (with necessary plugins): https://drive.google.com/file/d/1II3nyKbAy5YOEfShlgLsGeU040QMhkKW/view?usp=sharing

 Controllers with precise haptics, such as the Joy-Con, Nintendo Switch Pro Controller, or the DualSense (PS5 controller) are recommended.

-If using a Nintendo Joy-Con or Pro-Con with DS4Windows, it is NOT recommended to set the vibration intensity higher than a 30%, as the HD rumble may be audible at that point.
+If using a Nintendo Joy-Con or Pro-Con with DS4Windows, it is NOT recommended to set the vibration intensity higher than 30%, as the HD rumble may be audible at that point.

 If using a Nintendo Switch JoyCon/ProCon with DS4Windows, the Home button ring will light up blue. **This is normal.**

-Turn off right motor rumble if the right motor on the controller seems like to be an on/off motor and does not use a gradient.
+Turn off right motor rumble if the right motor on the controller seems to be an on/off motor and does not use a gradient.
 One example of a controller like this is the DualShock 3.

 Wired connection is recommended as the vibration can update faster over a wired connection.